rsobon/Symfony-Rest-Angular-Demo/README.md

 ```

 Composer will automatically download all dependencies listed above.
-It will also automatically run "assets:install --symlink" and "assetic:dump" commands, which will make Assetic install all public resources (JavaScript files and HTML partials) required for ApiClient application.
+It will also automatically run "assets:install --symlink" and "assetic:dump" commands, which will make Assetic install all public resources (JavaScript files and HTML partials) required for MVC frontend client.

 I suggest to install MySQL on the server and adjust parameters.yml accordingly.
 Then we can run following commands to install database and sample data: